Yorke Island (Canada): Today

 Although the fort is abandoned, Yorke Island itself is now a Conservancy protected under BC Parks.
 Recent efforts by volunteers and local groups have now allowed for a major cleanup at the fort.
 Trails have been cut and marked to areas of safe access and interest.
 Extensive remnants of the bunkers, gun emplacements, and buildings are accessible when one is on the island.
-Hobbyists with metal detectors are strongly cautioned against using them on the island due to the possibility of live ordinances left over from training purposes during the war.
+Hobbyists with metal detectors are strongly cautioned against using them on the island due to the possibility of live ordnance left over from training purposes during the war.

 Safely accessing the island is a difficult and sometimes dangerous journey due to dangerous tides and winds.
 The safest access is in Courtenay Bay due to its protection from extreme flood and tidal action compared to the conditions found on the beach side near to the dock built during the Second World War.
 Explorers of the Island are strongly cautioned against random landings on the shore of the Island due to the prevalence of still effective barbed wire over most of the perimeter.
 The dock built during the Second World War was dismantled, meaning Courtenay Bay offers safest access to those requiring anchorage.
 There are no operators with permits to conduct tours of Yorke Island on shore at this time.
-Visitors should also be aware that there are no hidden rooms, bunkers, ordinance rooms, or anything other than what can be found out in plain site on the island.
+Visitors should also be aware that there are no hidden rooms, bunkers, ordnance rooms, or anything other than what can be found out in plain site on the island.
 Recent visits have shown the use of ground penetrating radar (Suzie Guns) and damage to walls and floors in the main bunker trying to find these rooms as reported in an inaccurate Urban Exploration posting.
 Research shows the entire fort built on bedrock, with final construction involving over 100,000 cubic feet of concrete.